gjn/mf-chsdi/chsdi/public/doc/source/api/streetview.rst

 StreetView
 ----------

  Showing the swiss maps and Google StreetView side-by-side.
 You need to load the `StreetViewPanel <http://svn.geoext.org/sandbox/cmoullet/ux/StreetViewPanel/>`_ GeoExt Ux for this example.
+In order to use the Google services, please read carefully their terms of use.

 .. raw:: html